Bruno Rezende

-Bruno Mossa de Rezende (born 2 July 1986) is a Brazilian volleyball player who is currently a member of Brazil men's national volleyball team and Italian club Modena Volley.
+Bruno Mossa de Rezende (born 2 July 1986) is a Brazilian professional volleyball player who is currently a member of Brazil men's national volleyball team and Italian club Modena Volley.

-The son of the legendary Brazilian coach Bernardo Rezende, he is one of the most accomplished setters and volleyball players in the world.
+The son of the legendary Brazilian coach Bernardo Rezende, he is one of the world's most accomplished setters and volleyball players.
 His accomplishments include: 2016 Olympic Champion, double silver medalist of the Olympic Games (Beijing 2008, London 2012), 2010 World Champion, double gold medalist of the World Grand Champions Cup (2009, 2013), South American Champion (2007, 2009, 2011, 2013, 2015, 2017, 2021), multimedalist of the World League, Pan American Games, Brazilian Champion (2004, 2006, 2008, 2009, 2010, 2013), Italian Champion (2016, 2019).

 Career

 National team

 Rezende started his career in the Brazil team in the youth teams, winning second place in the 2005 U20 World Championship.
-Playing for the adult team in 2007, he won the FIVB World League, the Pan American Games, the FIVB World Cup, and the South America Championship.
+Playing for the adult team in 2007, he won the FIVB World League, the Pan American Games, the FIVB World Cup, and the South American Championship.
 In 2008, he participated in the Beijing Olympic Games, where Brazil won the silver medal.

 In 2009, Bruno won two trophies with the national team: the World League and the Champions Cup.
 One year later, he won the World League for the third time and obtained his first FIVB World Championship.
 In 2011, he finished in second place in the World League and became a South American champion and Pan American champion.
 A few months later, Brazil won the bronze medal at the FIVB World Cup.
 In 2012, the Brazil national team once again won the silver medal at the London Olympic Games.

 In 2013, Brazil finished in second place at the World League and won two gold medals in the South American Championship and the FIVB World Grand Champions Cup.
 The setter started the 2014 season with the silver medal in the FIVB World League and a silver medal in the dramatic final with Poland in FIVB World Championship.
 In 2015, Brazil won the gold medal in the American Championship.
 In the 2016 Rio Olympic Games, Brazil won a gold medal after the final match against Italy, and Bruno was named the best setter of the tournament.